Electric scooter trial

 Our rental scheme, operated by Superpedestrian, aims to support key workers to continue to commute safely to and from work in Derby, during a 12-month trial period.
 E-scooters will be available to hire at a discounted rate of £30 per month (70% discount).

 Full training will be provided during handover.
 Free maintenance checks can be booked to ensure the e-scooter remains in good condition.

 The aim of the scheme is to test the new form of transport to see how it works in practice, and whether it could offer a greener way to travel around the city in the future.

-The hire of an e-scooter is only available to key workers who live and work in the city, and applicants will need to provide evidence of this during sign up.
+The hire of an e-scooter is only available to students and commuters who live and work in the city.
 Users will be given a 3-pin charging cable to enable charging at home or work, helmet, and will also be able to book free maintenance checks.

 Anyone wanting to hire an e-scooter must: